 Provide their own health/medical insurance

-Provide transportation to Ranch, to Reservation, and then to the Lakeshore camp (except if flying in) and then home.
+Provide transportation to Ranch or Fort, to Reservation, and then to the Lakeshore camp (except if flying in) and then home.

 Develop a menu and a cooking team (we have a cook book available upon request).

 Purchase food items (The menu you developed will determine your actual food costs).